-- Bachelor of Business Administration (B.B.A.) in Accounting - Bachelor of Business Administration (B.B.A.) in Accounting and Information Systems (pending SASCCOC approval) - Bachelor of Business Administration (B.B.A.) in Financial Management (pending SASCCOC approval) - Bachelor of Business Administration (B.B.A.) in Management - Bachelor of Business Administration (B.B.A.) in Marketing - Bachelor of Science (B.S.) in Business Administration - Associate of Arts (A.A.) in Business
+- Bachelor of Business Administration (B.B.A.) in Accounting - Bachelor of Business Administration (B.B.A.) in Accounting and Information Systems - Bachelor of Business Administration (B.B.A.) in Financial Management - Bachelor of Business Administration (B.B.A.) in Management - Bachelor of Business Administration (B.B.A.) in Marketing - Bachelor of Science (B.S.) in Business Administration - Associate of Arts (A.A.) in Business